jessepav/lacygoill-wiki-backup/floating_point/representation.md

 ### What's a floating-point number?

-A real number which can be stored *exactly* using its floating-point representation.
+A  real number  which can  be stored  *exactly* (no  rounding required)  using a floating-point format.

 #### If a real is not a floating-point number, how is it stored?